Mike Evans Player Prop Bets for NFL Week 8 | Tampa Bay vs. New Orleans 10/31/2021

 Season Stats

-- Evans' stat line this year features 37 grabs for 496 yards and seven touchdowns.
-He is averaging 70.9 yards per game, and has been targeted 59 times.
+- This season Evans has caught 37 passes on 59 targets for 496 yards and seven touchdowns, averaging 70.9 yards per game.

-- Evans (11 red zone targets) has been the recipient of 19.0% of his team's 58 red zone pass attempts.
+- Evans has seen the ball thrown his way 11 times in the red zone this season, 19.0% of his team's 58 red zone pass attempts.

-- The Buccaneers, who rank second in the NFL in points scored, have dropped back to pass 65.2% of the time while opting for the ground attack 34.8% of the time.
+- The Buccaneers have run 65.2% passing plays and 34.8% rushing plays this season.
+They rank second in the NFL in scoring.

 - Click over to SISportsbook and find the latest player props and odds for Evans' matchup with the Saints.